Qin campaign against the Xiongnu

-In 215 BC, Qin Shi Huang ordered General Meng Tian to set out against the Xiongnu tribes in the Ordos region, and establish a frontier region at the loop of the Yellow River.
-Believing that the Xiongnu were a possible threat as they had repeatedly raided Chinese lands before, the emperor launched a preemptive strike against the Xiongnu with the intention to expand his empire.
+In 215 BC, Qin Shi Huang ordered General Meng Tian to set out against the Xiongnu tribes in the Ordos region and establish a frontier region at the loop of the Yellow River.
+The emperor launched a preemptive strike against the Xiongnu, because he believed that the Xiongnu posed a potential threat and sought to expand his empire.

 Course

-In 215 BC, Meng Tian succeeded in defeating the Xiongnu, driving them from the Ordos and seizing their homeland.
-After the catastrophic defeat at the hands of Meng Tian, the Xiongnu leader Touman was forced to flee far north into the Mongolian Plateau.
+In 215 BC, the Qin army led by General Meng Tian defeated the Xiongnu, drove them from the Ordos, and seized their lands.
+After the catastrophic defeat at the hands of Meng Tian, the Xiongnu leader Touman fled far north into the Mongolian Plateau.

 Aftermath

-Following the victory against the nomads, Meng Tian was instructed to secure the frontier with a line of fortifications, which would become known as the Great Wall of China.
-Crown Prince Fusu and General Meng Tian were stationed at a garrison in Suide and soon began with the construction of the walled defenses, which would be connected with the old walls from the Qin, Yan, and Zhao states.
+Following the victory, General Meng Tian was instructed to secure the frontier with a line of fortifications, which would become known as the Great Wall of China.
+He and Crown Prince Fusu were stationed at a garrison in Suide and undertook the construction of the walled defenses, which was connected with the old walls from the Qin, Yan, and Zhao states.

-As a result of the northward expansion, the threat that the Qin empire posed to the Xiongnu ultimately led to the reorganization of the many different Xiongnu tribes as they united into a confederacy against the unified Chinese state.
+As a result of the northward expansion and the resulting threat of the Qin empire, the many different Xiongnu tribes reorganized and united into a confederacy against the Chinese state.